oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 }
 ```

-Under the hook, the `noSSO` option sets the `prefersEphemeralWebBrowserSession` flag.
+Under the hood, the `noSSO` option sets the `prefersEphemeralWebBrowserSession` flag.
 Note that this flag is only available in iOS 13 and above.

 Second, if you desire to support older iOS versions, you could use `SFSafariViewController` as the browser to present the login session.
 The following demonstrates how to launch `SFSafariViewController` if you are using the [AppAuth iOS](https://github.com/openid/AppAuth-iOS) library.